What You Need to Know:

 Currently, mortgage loan insurance is only available for homes under $1 million.
 For a purchase price of $500,000 or less, the minimum down payment is 5%.
 For purchases above $500,000, the minimum down payment is 5% for the first $500,000 and 10% for the remaining portion.

 - The federal Home Buyers Plan (HBP) - This plan allows first-time home buyers to withdraw up to $35,000 per person from their Registered Retirement Savings Plans (RRSP), without tax liability, to buy a home in Canada.
-You don’t have to start paying back your RRSP until two years after the purchase of the home.
+You have up to 15 years to repay the withdrawn RRSP money, but you don’t have to start paying back your RRSP until the second year after the year when you first withdraw your funds.
 Before cashing in your RRSP to buy a home, weigh the pros and cons carefully.
 To be eligible for the HBP:

-- Your HBP balance on January 1 of the year you withdraw has to be zero
+- Your HBP balance on January 1 of the year you plan to withdraw must to be zero

 To find out more about this program, contact the Canada Revenue Agency.

-- The federal First-Time Home Buyers Incentive Program (FTHBI) – This plan allows first-time home buyers looking for an insured mortgage to apply for a shared-equity mortgage (similar to an interest-free loan, but where the government shares in the upside and downside of the property value) of 5% or 10% from the Canada Mortgage and Housing Corporation (CHMC).
+- The federal First-Time Home Buyers Incentive (FTHBI) – This Incentive allows first-time home buyers looking for an insured mortgage to apply for a shared-equity mortgage, by borrowing 5% or 10% from the Canada Mortgage and Housing Corporation (CHMC).
+The shared-equity mortgage lowers monthly mortgage payments for borrowers while sharing the upside and downside of the property value.
 You can repay the Incentive at any time in full without a pre-payment penalty.
-You have to repay the Incentive after 25 years or if the property is sold, whichever happens first.
+You must repay the Incentive in full after 25 years or when the property is sold, whichever happens first.
 To be eligible for the FTHBI:

 To find out more about this program visit: https://www.placetocallhome.ca/fthbi/first-time-homebuyer-incentive.